-Yes, majority of the apps which are present in Android and iOS are completely missing from Windows phone.
+Yes, the majority of the apps which are present in Android and iOS are completely missing from Windows phone.
 This is one of the biggest drawbacks of using a Windows phone.
-Many popular apps, such as SnapChat, are not even interested in developing a Windows phone variant for their app.
+Many popular apps, such as Snapchat, are not even interested in developing a Windows phone variant for their app.
 Most of the app developers target only iOS and Android, Windows platform often comes as a last thought.
-Even those app which are available for Windows are not up to the mark compared to their Android counterpart.
-Take LinkedIn app for example, by the look of it, it’s evident that hardly any thought went into developing it for Windows.
+Even those app which is available for Windows is not up to the mark compared to their Android counterpart.
+Take the LinkedIn app for example, by the look of it, it’s evident that hardly any thought went into developing it for Windows.
 It’s not updated for a long time.
 I would rather use their mobile site than their app.

 No Google Apps

 Metro UI looks good initially and it does provide some good features such as pin to Start, Live Tiles etc., it fails completely when doing day to day tasks.
 Secondly, it is not consistent, for example turning on a WiFi takes just single click, then why turning it off takes you to WiFi screen where you have to again click to turn it off is beyond me.
 Simple settings such as display settings are often not as intuitively labelled as they are in Android.
-Only positive side is that there is a search button which often turns out to be life saver, given the complexity of UI.
+The only positive side is that there is a search button which often turns out to be a lifesaver, given the complexity of UI.

-Occasional hiccups like phone hanging, wifi-not connecting.
 Occasionally I found that app gets closed randomly or phone restarts automatically.
 Sometimes, you can’t connect to mobile data even though your phone has full network signal and requires a restart.
-Sometimes, you get unusually bright or dim color contrasts on your home screen and it wont go back to normal without a restart.
-Often times, you wont be able to connect to WiFi even though other devices connect to the WiFi perfectly, again a restart is required to resume normal operation.
+Sometimes, you get unusually bright or dim colour contrasts on your home screen and it won’t go back to normal without a restart.
+Often times, you won’t be able to connect to WiFi even though other devices connect to the WiFi perfectly, again a restart is required to resume normal operation.
 The frequency of these hiccups will increase as your usage of the phone increases.

 Lousy predictive keyboard

-Windows phone boasts of fastest predictive keyboard in the world, but in reality it’s no better than Android’s Swype keyboard.
+Windows phone boasts of the fastest predictive keyboard in the world, but in reality, it’s no better than Android’s Swype keyboard.
 Prediction is sometimes very lousy, for example, suggestions like “al”, “ask”, “afl” instead of much normal “all”.
-Looking at the positive side, hindi keyboard looks much better and easier and prediction is a lot better.
+Looking at the positive side, Hindi keyboard looks much better and easier and prediction is a lot better.

 All in all, I would definitely not recommend Lumia 640 or for that matter, Windows phone, unless you are a Microsoft fanboy or don’t use too many apps.
 If you are looking for a true smartphone experience, you can get better Android phones in the price range of Lumia 640 or shell a few more bucks if you want a decent battery life too.